Beliavsky/Fortran-code-on-GitHub/README.md

 [fftlog-f90](https://github.com/coccoinomane/fftlog-f90): extended Fortran 90 version of the FFTLog code by Andrew Hamilton to convolve a tabulated function with a Bessel functions, by coccoinomane

-[fft-overlap](https://github.com/dappelha/fft-overlap): fficient implementations of ffts on multiple GPUs and across multiple nodes, by dappelha.
+[fft-overlap](https://github.com/dappelha/fft-overlap): efficient implementations of ffts on multiple GPUs and across multiple nodes, by dappelha.
 Overlapping data transfer on multiple levels.

 [FFTPack](https://github.com/keurfonluu/FFTPack): easily usable package of functions using wrapping the Fortran 77 FFTPack library, by keurfonluu